Exploring the Deep South of Thailand

 I bought my first lychees of the season.
 There was no sight of any tourists, something I got used to by now.

 Near the market, there are some pretty old houses.
 Pattani is a place I will go back to.
 There is so much to explore, and it has such a fascinating history.

 My next destination was Betong, a place I had never been.
 It is the southernmost town in Thailand.
 I expected to find a remote border town with a typical frontier atmosphere.
 Betong and environs had been for decades the base of the Communist Party of Malaya from which it fought its government.
 I drove to Yala, where I had stayed overnight in 1991.
-The only thing I could remember of Yala was that the Lonely Planet Guidebook mentioned it as one of the cleanest cities in Thailand decided to bypass Yala and drive straight to Betong.
-I will visit Yala on my next trip.
+The only thing I could remember about Yala was that the Lonely Planet Guidebook mentioned it as one of the cleanest cities in Thailand.
+I decided to bypass Yala and drive straight to Betong.

 Day 6 Wednesday, May 9, 2018